Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/3-Authorization-II/protect-web-api/README.md

 description: "This sample demonstrates a Java Spring web application calling a Java Spring web API that is secured using Microsoft Entra ID"
 ---

+> [!IMPORTANT]
+> Microsoft does not provide a token validation library except [for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
+This sample
+> is provided as-is, without guaratees, using the industry standard Spring Security library, which is known to work well for single tenant scenarios.
+> For more details about token validation, see https://learn.microsoft.com/entra/identity-platform/security-tokens#validate-tokens

 # Protect your Java Spring Boot web API with the Microsoft identity platform

 - [Overview](#overview)